Driving in Singapore: Certificate of Entitlement

-Preferential Additional Registration Fee
+Additional Registration Fee

+The Additional Registration Fee (ARF) is a tax imposed based on a percentage of the Open Market Value (OMV) of the vehicle.
+The OMV of a vehicle is determined by Singapore customs and is equivalent to the price of the car, including freight, customs tax and other incidental charges.

 A car owner may apply for a portion of the Preferential Additional Registration Fee (PARF) if a car is de-registered before 10 years.
 The term "Additional Registration Fee (ARF)" is calculated from 110% of Open Market Value (OMV).
 If a car is less than 5 years old, then the PARF is 75% of the ARF.

-Open Market Value

-The Open Market Value (OMV) of a vehicle is determined by Singapore customs and is equivalent to the price of the car, including freight, customs tax and other incidental charges.